cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official Testing release T1.5-143, plus some of the features already present in the Unstable release.
+This unofficial version has been derived from the latest official Testing release T1.5.1-155, plus some of the features already present in the Unstable release or as Pull Request in the official Openrails github repository.